polyshape/poly_components/README.md

 />
 ```

+The first argument to each `toast.*` helper accepts either a string or any ReactNode.
+Existing string-based calls keep working, and you can now pass JSX when you need richer markup (see `handleWithAction` above).

 **Features:**

 - **Simple API**: Just call `toast.success()`, `toast.error()`, `toast.warning()`, or `toast.info()`
+- **Flexible message content**: Pass either a plain string or any ReactNode (e.g., buttons, links, inline forms).
 - **Flexible positioning**: Render toasts in any corner with the `position` prop
 - **Auto-removal**: Configurable duration (default 5 seconds)
 - **Manual dismissal**: Built-in close button (hidden automatically when `dismissOnClick` is true)